openhab/org.openhab.binding.zwave/doc/qubino/zmnhca_0_0.md

 ### Parameter 40: Reporting in Watts on power change for Q1 or Q2

-Power consumption change threshold for sending updates Power report is send (push) only when actual power (in Watts) in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.

-Set value means percentage, set value from 0 – 100 = 0% - 100%.
-Available configuration parameters (data type is 1 Byte DEC):

-  *  default value 1
+Power consumption change threshold for sending updates
+<p&gtPower report is send (push) only when actual power (in Watts) in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.</p&gt <p&gtSet value means percentage, set value from 0 – 100 = 0% - 100%.
+Available configuration parameters (data type is 1 Byte DEC):</p&gt <ul&gt<li&gt default value 1</li&gt <li&gt 0 - reporting disabled</li&gt <li&gt 1 - 100 = 1% - 100% Reporting enabled.</li&gt </ul&gt<p&gtNOTE: if power changed is less than 1W, the report is not send (pushed), independent of percentage set.</p&gt
-  *  0 - reporting disabled
-  *  1 - 100 = 1% - 100% Reporting enabled.

-NOTE: if power changed is less than 1W, the report is not send (pushed), independent of percentage set.
 Values in the range 1 to 100 may be set.

 The manufacturer defined default value is ```1```.